loydle/cylander/README.md

 2. Run the generator script: `npm run generate:all`
 3. The scene classes will be automatically generated and saved to the 'src/js/scenes' directory.
 4. To add a new scene, follow these steps:
-   a.
-Create a new scene requirement file in JSON format and place it in the 'scenes-requierments' directory.
+   * Create a new scene requirement file in JSON format and place it in the 'scenes-requierments' directory.
-   b.
-Define the scene configuration in the JSON file, specifying the background, actionable items, and MainNPC dialogues as needed.
+   *  Define the scene configuration in the JSON file, specifying the background, actionable items, and MainNPC dialogues as needed.
-   c.
-Run the generator script by executing `npm run generate:all` in the terminal.
+   *  Run the generator script by executing `npm run generate:all` in the terminal.
-   d.
-The scene generator script will automatically process the JSON file and generate a new scene class based on the defined template.
+   *  The scene generator script will automatically process the JSON file and generate a new scene class based on the defined template.
-   e.
-The newly created scene class will be saved to the 'src/js/scenes' directory with the appropriate name based on the JSON file.
+   *  The newly created scene class will be saved to the 'src/js/scenes' directory with the appropriate name based on the JSON file.
-   f.
-To use the new scene in the game, open the 'game.js' file and import the newly generated scene class using the appropriate import statement.
+   *  To use the new scene in the game, open the 'game.js' file and import the newly generated scene class using the appropriate import statement.
 For example: `import { NewScene } from './scenes/NewScene.js';`

-g.
-Add the new scene to the game's scene configuration by appending it to the 'updateScene' array in 'game.js'.
+   *  Add the new scene to the game's scene configuration by appending it to the 'updateScene' array in 'game.js'.
 For example: updateScene: [DefaultScene, Scene1, Scene2, NewScene],

-h.
-The new scene is now ready to be used and can be accessed and triggered in the game according to the defined configuration.
+   *  The new scene is now ready to be used and can be accessed and triggered in the game according to the defined configuration.

 ## How to Play

 - Start the development server: `npm start`